Some of my trainings & affiliations

 Short bio

-Katy Dion is a coach and facilitator who helps social impact leaders stop sacrificing their wellbeing to their purpose, so they can have both.
-In her early career she co-founded Peer Health Exchange, leading an organization that has created educational opportunities for 200,000+ young people to share the resources they need to make healthy decisions.
-She has trained as a chaplain with the Sati Center for Buddhist Studies and as a Nonviolent Communication conflict coach and mediator.
-She also draws on her experiences as a Zen monk, published author, and parent.
+Katy Dion is a coach, facilitator, and conflict mediator who helps organizations and individuals stop sacrificing their wellbeing to their purpose so they can have more of both.
+She has trained as a Buddhist chaplain and is a certified conflict mediator with a background in Nonviolent Communication.
+In her early career she co-founded Peer Health Exchange, leading an organization that has created educational opportunities for 500,000+ young people to share the resources they need to make healthy decisions.
+She also draws on her experiences as a Zen monk, published author, parent, and open water swimmer.

 The bigger story